mgvkit05/Automating_RF_Signal_Distribution_Switch/README.md

 ## Script description
 The script addresses the problems by eliminating the need for manually interacting with the programmable attenuators.
+Desired Power levels can be configured witin the script.
+All ports in the distribution switch can be controlled.

 ## Tools:
 - Python Programming